Windows Safe Mode helps to fix many issues

 There are many ways to boot Windows in the said mode.
 However, options for different versions of the Windows operating system are slightly different.
 Therefore, we suggest seeing instructions prepared exceptionally for your Microsoft Windows version (7/Vista/XP, Windows 8 & 8.1, Windows 10).
 You can also check the video guide we provide.

-Ways to Boot Windows in Safe Mode
+Methods to Start Windows in Safe Mode

 Method 1.
 Use F8 key in Windows XP/Vista/7